miknhoj/Constanza/README.md

 ---
 ## The Process
 I started with setting up the backend using Rails with Postgresql.
-Then I built out the frontend with React.
+I built out the frontend with React to test the seed data.
+Then I worked on bringing the the 3rd-party apis.

 ## Challenges
+This project was very challenging, because I kept getting tripped on simple bugs that delayed the whole project.
+By the time I decided I need to get my 3rd-Party api into my project - I ran into a host of more problems, so I ended up with a very unpolished, unfinished project.
+I learned that working with 3rd Party api's are going to create a lot of new challenges.

 ---
 ## Technologies Used